agentsofthesystem/.github/profile/README.md

 My motivation to do this stems from the idea that I truly wish this tool to be a community tool.
 Even if I wind up building something that goes on to make me money, on some level I want it to be free to use for anyone with the skill, time and desire.
 Also, I may also want my name on an open source tool that I created.
 Makes for good resume material!

-## Acknowledgements
+## My Inspirations

 I do want to take my hat off to the people that built and maintain [Pterodactyl](https://pterodactyl.io/).
 In a lot of ways, it was an inspiration for me to build Agents of the System and go open source.
+I like what was built..
+I just wanted to do it my way.

-I also got a lot of inspiration from Kenneth Jiang who runs [Obico.io](obico.io), which is a 3D Printing tool that watches prints and uses AI to detect failures.
+I also took a lot of inspiration from Kenneth Jiang who runs [Obico.io](obico.io), which is a 3D Printing tool that watches prints and uses AI to detect failures.
 At one point it was known as The Spaghetti Detective.
 Ken's model for making software open source and free for DIY types while also having a paid version is at the core of my aspirations.
+The tool is great and as a 3D printing geek, I cannot recommend this tool enough.